-- 8. The four most common diagnostic categories were Stressor and Adjustment disorders, Depressive disorders, Anxiety disorders, and Attention Deficit Hyperactivity Disorder (ADHD). - There were considerable differences in the distribution of diagnoses by age, sexual/gender identity, and level of care. - Systemwide, the rate of Stressor disorder diagnoses has increased six percentage points over the past five years, from 9% in FY 2018-19 to 15% in FY 2022-23. - 9.
+- 8. The four most common diagnostic categories were Stressor and Adjustment disorders, Depressive disorders, Anxiety disorders, and Attention Deficit Hyperactivity Disorder (ADHD). - Systemwide, the rate of Depressive disorder diagnoses has decreased six percentage points over the past five years, from 32% in FY 2019-20 to 26% in FY 2023-24. - Autism Spectrum Disorder diagnoses increased dramatically over the past five years (15 youth in FY 2019-20, 509 youth in FY 2023-24); this reflects the inclusion of ASD as a valid diagnosis in the BHS-CY system as of October 2019, as well as a broader awareness and increased identification of youth on the autism spectrum in the United States.^{1,2,3} - 9.
 Co-occurring substance use issues among youth (ages 12+) was defined by multiple diagnostic tiers, involvement with the Substance Use Disorder (SUD) sector, and clinician-endorsed substance abuse questions on the Behavioral Health Assessment form.
-In FY 2022-23, 1,882 (27%) of 7,083 youth met these criteria for co-occurring substance use issues, as compared to 1,798 (25%) of 7,113 youth in FY 2021-22. - Youth with co-occurring substance use issues were more likely to have a Depressive, Bipolar, or Stressor/Adjustment disorder, and less likely to have ADHD or an Anxiety disorder, as compared to systemwide averages. - 276 (15%) clients with substance use issues also received treatment from the SUD system during the fiscal year. - 154 (56%) of these 276 clients receiving SUD services had a dual diagnosis in the MH system. - 10.
-The proportion of clients receiving Case Management services has increased fifteen percentage points in the past five years, from 48% in FY 2018-19 to 63% in FY 2022-23. - 11.
-On average, youth clients received 18.1 hours of Outpatient Services in FY 2022-23, an increase from 16.0 hours in FY 2021-22.
-Intensive Care Coordination (ICC) and Intensive Home Based Services (IHBS) treatment hours increased more than 20% following a sharp decline in FY 2021-22. - 12.
-The majority (88%) of clients active in FY 2022-23 entered the system via Outpatient services. - 13.
+In FY 2023-24, 1,919 (28%) of 6,748 youth met these criteria for co-occurring substance use issues, as compared to 1,882 (27%) of 7,083 youth in FY 2022-23. - Youth with co-occurring substance use issues were more likely to have a Depressive, Bipolar, or Stressor/Adjustment disorder, and less likely to have ADHD or an Anxiety disorder, as compared to systemwide averages. - 286 (15%) clients with substance use issues also received treatment from the SUD system during the fiscal year. - 164 (57%) of these 286 clients receiving SUD services had a dual diagnosis in the MH system. - 10.
+The proportion of clients receiving Case Management services has increased sixteen percentage points in the past five years, from 53% in FY 2019-20 to 69% in FY 2023-24. - 11.
+On average, youth clients received 18.1 hours of Outpatient Services in FY 2023-24, no change from 18.1 hours in FY 2022-23. - 12.
+The majority (88%) of clients active in FY 2023-24 entered the system via Outpatient services. - 13.
 Compared to systemwide averages, Black/African American and Multiracial youth were more than twice as likely to receive Residential services (STRTP+ and/or Shelter and Respite).
-White clients were more likely to receive Inpatient services.
+White clients were more likely to receive Residential or Emergency/Crisis services.
 Hispanic clients were less likely to receive Residential or Inpatient services.